uglyrobot/infinite-uploads/readme.txt

 - And many, many, more!

 ### Fast and Incredibly Secure
 Infinite Uploads uses encrypted SSL to transfer files, is stored in highly resilient and available storage with 99.999999999% (11 x 9s) of durability, and our API was designed from the ground up with with bulletproof security.
-All API tokens and credentials are hashed, encrypted, segmented per customer and site, and regularly rotated without you having to do a thing.
-We support multiple 2-factor login methods including phish-proof UTF security keys to protect access to your account and data.
+All API tokens and credentials are hashed, encrypted, segmented per customer and site, and rotated without you having to do a thing.
+We support multiple 2-factor login methods including phish-proof U2F security keys to protect access to your account and data.

 For low latency and legal compliance with laws like GDPR you can choose a USA or Europe (Germany) cloud storage location for each site you connect.
 And for lightning fast download speeds all files are served from the location closest to your visitors via our world-wide enterprise-class Content Delivery Network (CDN) with 45+ points of presence!

 ### FTP/SFTP Client-free File Manager